in-vader/in-vader-agent/README.md

  server: 'http://localhost:8080' # the url of the agent controller
  group: 'testGroup' # the name of the application group
  name: 'testAppName' # the name of the application
+ log:
+    fileName: 'in-vader-agent.log' # the name of the log file, will default to 'in-vader-agent.log' if not present
+    filePath: '/logs' # the location where log files will be stored, will default to '.' if not present
+    fileCount: 5 # the number of log files to keep
+    sizeLimit: 100 # the size limit for log files
+    daily: true # roll logs daily
+    level: INFO # logging level
 ```

 ### Mock agent controller